 There is someone out there for everyone, however, you must be willing to put in the work to research and make an appointment to go.

-Once you identify what those triggers are, this is when you can start working towards avoiding them and finding ways to cope when it happens.
+Once you identify them, this is when you can start working towards finding healthier ways to cope when it happens.
 Working with a therapist on this challenge is helpful.
-They can help you figure out how to overcome certain triggers in a healthier way.
 Don’t feel bad if you need extra help to do this, therapists are here for a reason!

+My therapist taught me this tip!
 Set a timer and take 15 minutes each day to worry about any and everything.
-Once those 15 minutes are up, push it to the side and go on about your day.
+Once those 15 minutes are up, push it to the side and move forward.
 At first, I didn’t understand how this could be helpful, but let me explain it further.

 If you aren’t able to change the situation that you’re worried about, then it’s something that needs to be put on the back burner.

 The final tip you can incorporate in your daily life to manage anxiety and depression is to challenge your negative thoughts.
-I also learned this in therapy and it has been effective so far.
-At some point, we all struggle with negative thoughts; we tend to be overly critical and talk down on ourselves.
+At some point, we all struggle with negative thoughts — we tend to be overly critical and talk down on ourselves.
 When a negative thought pops up in your mind, it’s good to ask yourself whether or not it makes sense.

 Challenging your negative thoughts isn’t something that’ll happen overnight, you have to work daily towards that goal.
 Once you start becoming mindful of